fjantunen/sev1/index.md

 - 💬 Slack channels
 - 🎥 Video call agendas

-Pick a canonical term—“Probes,” not “Canaries”—and use it across the board.
+Pick a canonical term—'Probes,' not 'Canaries'—and use it across the board.
 One word, one meaning.

 ### 🏗️ Build Language Into Culture